fversnel/fversnel.github.io/_posts/2016-08-24-street-fighter-rx.markdown

 }
 ~~~

-Each frame, we poll all the keys by calling Input.GetKeyDown and Input.GetKeyUp and create a new
+Each frame, we poll all the keys by calling `Input.GetKeyDown` and `Input.GetKeyUp` and create a new
-KeyboardEvent each time we have a match, which we then publish on the keyEvents subject by calling
+`KeyboardEvent` each time we have a match, which we then publish on the keyEvents subject by calling
-OnNext on it.
+`OnNext` on it.
 Finally, we add a property called Events that exposes the keyboard events as an
-Observable to other scripts:
+observable to other scripts:

 ~~~ csharp
 public class RxKeyboard : MonoBehaviour {